 Students in self-contained GATE classrooms in grades 2-6 must be identified as eligible for Gifted Education services by Sacramento City USD’s formal process.

 For the 2017-18 school year, results for GATE screening and notification of eligibility for services were significantly delayed.
 This delay ensured that additional academic achievement data was able to be included as a part of the multi-step screening process.

-The first step in the screening process for Gifted and Talented Education (GATE) services is a cognitive abilities assessment administered to all 1st and 3rd grade SCUSD students this January.
+The first step in the screening process for Gifted and Talented Education (GATE) services is a cognitive abilities assessment administered to all 1st and 3rd grade SCUSD students each January.
 SCUSD utilizes multiple measures to identify students for services.
 This screening assessment is but one part of the GATE screening process.

 To ensure equity among students, all 1st and 3rd grade SCUSD students will be screened for possible Gifted and Talented Education (GATE) services.
 In 1st grade, the district utilizes the Naglieri Non-Verbal Ability Test (NNAT3).
 In 3rd grade the district utilizes the Cognitive Abilities Test (CogAT).
 This universal screening will take place at school sites beginning in January.